Last Updated 2/18/2020

 Issue: Since 2003, state insurance regulators have overseen the sale of annuities to ensure products sold to consumers are suitable for them, based on a review of their needs.
 The Suitability in Annuity Transactions Model Regulation (#275) serves as a basis for this regulatory framework.
 Model #275 sets forth standards and procedures for recommending annuity products to consumers to ensure their insurance and financial objectives are appropriately addressed.
 Since the model's original adoption, the standards have been updated for consistency with those issued by the Financial Industry Regulatory Authority (FINRA).
 Most states have enacted the updated version of Model #275.

-Separately, the U.S. Securities and Exchange Commission (SEC) released a proposed rule package on April 18, 2018, updating the standard of care broker-dealers and investment advisers would be required to provide to retail investors.
-The rule was published in the Federal Register May 9, 2018, which specified a 90-day comment period ending Aug.
-7, 2018.
-The NAIC submitted comments to the SEC to further coordinate our efforts so that our respective regulatory developments can provide consistency for consumers, industry, and regulators.
-A final rule is expected by mid-2019.
+The U.S. Securities and Exchange Commission (SEC) released a proposed rule package on April 18, 2018, updating the standard of care broker-dealers and investment advisers would be required to provide to retail investors.
+The NAIC submitted comments to the SEC during the exposure period to further coordinate efforts so that the respective regulatory developments can provide consistency for consumers, industry, and regulators.
+The final rule takes effect on June 30, 2020.

-Additionally, the New York State Department of Financial Services proposed a new "best interest" standard in 2018 for agents and brokers licensed to sell life insurance and annuity products in the state.
-The regulation is aligned with the now vacated DOL "fiduciary rule" for retirement savings.
-Under the new mandate, product sales must prioritize customer's interest over sales commissions.
-It also states agents and brokers' compensation should not be influenced by the products it recommends.
-The National Association of Insurance and Financial Advisors for New York State (NAIFA-NYS) filed a lawsuit in November 2018 stating the new regulation contradicts current New York statutes requiring producers act on behalf of an insurer.1
+In 2018, the New York State Department of Financial Services proposed a new "best interest" standard for agents and brokers licensed to sell life insurance and annuity products in the state aligning with the now vacated DOL "fiduciary rule" for retirement savings.
+Under the rule, product sales must prioritize customer's interest over sales commissions and agents and brokers' compensation should not be influenced by the products recommended.
+The rule went into full effect on February 1, 2020.

-Status: The NAIC Annuity Suitability (A) Working Group will continue its work to update Model #275 which it began in November 2017 and expects to finish in 2019.
-The Working Group is seeking clear, enhanced standards for annuity sales so consumers understand the products they purchase, are made aware of any material conflicts of interest, and are assured those selling the products do not place their financial interests above consumers' interests.
+Status: In 2019 the NAIC Annuity Suitability (A) Working Group completed updates to Model #275 which began in November 2017.
+The goal of the Working Group was to seek clear, enhanced standards for annuity sales so consumers understand the products they purchase, are made aware of any material conflicts of interest, and are assured those selling the products do not place their financial interests above consumers' interests.

 The NAIC believes a high degree of harmonization across regulatory platforms would be beneficial to consumers and the industry.
 The NAIC hopes to continue a productive dialogue with the SEC, the DOL and other financial regulators as updates to the respective standards of conduct governing the sale of annuity products are considered.